Aaron Hickey: Brentford

 Bologna accepted an offer for Hickey from Premier League club Brentford in July 2022.
 On 9 July 2022, Brentford announced that they had signed Hickey on a four-year contract, subject to international clearance.
 Hickey regularly played on the right side of defence for Brentford during the 2022–23 season, although he missed a few months due to suffering an ankle ligament injury in October.
 In 2023, when Manchester City were linked with a transfer, Thomas Frank said, "We will not sell him.
 He's not even been here a year, with all due respect.
 I think he's a very good young player that I think has a fantastic future ahead of him.
 There needs to be a little bit more to get into the City team in terms of performances.
 I think he's done well and I really like him.
 I think he can get up there."

 Hickey suffered a serious hamstring injury against Chelsea in October 2023; ten months after the injury, it was revealed that due to a setback in his recovery, he would miss most of the 2024–25 season.
 He returned to first-team training in April 2025, and made his first appearance in an under-21s game against Barnsley on 5 May, assisting a goal by Paris Maghoma in a 3–0 victory.
-Hickey made his first competitive appearance for 659 days when he was used as a substitute in a 3-1 defeat at Nottingham Forest on 17 August 2025.
+Hickey made his first competitive appearance for 659 days when he was used as a substitute in a 3–1 defeat at Nottingham Forest on 17 August 2025.

 International career

 Hickey has represented Scotland U17, making his debut for the side in a goalless draw against France U17 on 5 February 2019.
 He was selected in the Scotland U21 squad for the first time in November 2020, but withdrew due to injury.
 He was recalled in September 2021, but pulled out from that squad due to another injury.
 He then also withdrew from the following squad, saying he wanted to rest.

 In March 2022, after being left out of the under-21 squad, Hickey was included in the senior Scotland squad for the first time.
 He made his senior international debut on 24 March in a 1–1 draw against Poland.

 Due to a hamstring injury suffered in October 2023, Hickey missed UEFA Euro 2024.
 Scotland manager Steve Clarke said in May 2025 that he was hopeful Hickey could recover in time for Scotland's friendlies against Iceland and Liechtenstein the following month, but Hickey was not called up.

 After returning to club play in August 2025 following injury, Hickey was recalled by Scotland for the first time in two years.
 Hickey said his long injury spell had made him stronger mentally.

+On 19 May 2026, Hickey was selected in the 26-man squad for the 2026 FIFA World Cup.